-Caise center for advancement of informal science education
+center for advancement of informal science education

+JULY 2018

-The Role of Identity in STEM Learning and Science Communication Reflections on Interviews from the Field Background With the launch of the National Research Council's 2009 consensus report, Learning Science in Informal Environments, the concept of "identity" has become an increasingly important factor in the study of informal science, technology, engineering, and math (STEM) education and science communication.
+Identity in Science and STEM: Reflections on Interviews with the Field

+With the launch of the National Research Council's 2009 consensus report, Learning Science in Informal Environments, the concept of "identity" has become increasingly important in informal science, technology, engineering, and math (STEM) education and science communication.
 Based on a review of the literature at the time, the report proposed six "strands of science learning," one of which was that learners in informal environments "think about themselves as science learners and develop an identity as someone who knows about, uses and sometime contributes to science."
+Since then, an increasing number of designers, evaluators, and researchers have claimed a science or STEM "identity" as a learning goal of their projects, educational programs, or studies.

-And a growing number of designers name an enhanced science or STEM identity as an intended outcome for participants in their activities and programs.
-In 2017, the Center for Advancement of Informal Science Education (CAISE) conducted a series of interviews with 13 researchers who are designing for and/or studying the impacts of informal STEM learning and science communication experiences and settings on participants' STEM identities.
+During fall 2017, the Center for Advancement of Informal Science Education (CAISE) conducted a series of interviews with researchers who are designing for and/or studying the impacts of informal STEM learning and science communication experiences and settings on participants' STEM identities.
 We asked these professionals how they conceptualized identity, if and how they measured it, and how various identities intersect to either reinforce or hinder one's identity as someone who understands, applies, and can contribute to STEM.

 We learned that in the broadest sense, identity can be defined as an individually and socially constructed sense of self.
-In everyday language, one might define identity as the way that people answer questions such as: "Who do I think I am, or who can I be, where do I belong, and how do I think other people see me?"
+One might think of it as the way that people, on a daily basis, answer questions such as: "who do I think I am, who can I be, where do I belong, or how do I think other people see me?"
 Identity can be both the way one sees oneself and the way one is recognized by others in a social context.

-Who we interviewed Angela Johnson Professor of Educational Studies, St. Mary's College of Maryland Dale McCreedy Vice President of Audience and Community Engagement, Discovery Center at Murfree Spring Dan Kahan Professor of Law and Psychology, Yale University Edna Tan Associate Professor of Science Education.
-University of North Carolina, Greensboro Erik Nisbet Associate Professor of Communication, Ohio State University Heidi Ballard Founder and Faculty Director of the Center for Community and Citizen Science, University of California, Davis Heidi Carlone Hooks Distinguished Professor of STEM Education, University of North Carolina, Greensboro Jacque Eccles Distinguished Professor of Education, University of California, Irvine Jennifer Adams Associate Professor, University of Calgary Kevin Binning Associate Professor of Psychology, University of Pittsburgh Lynn Dierking Professor and Associate Dean for Research, Oregon State University Shelly Valdez President, Native Pathways Zahra Hazari Associate Professor of Science Education, Florida International University Identity is studied across the social sciences, and the researchers that we interviewed think and write about it in both similar and different ways.
-Some social psychologists, for instance, might frame identity as an individual attribute, while learning researchers, through a sociocultural lens, describe identity as socially negotiated and constructed through relationships and interactions with others (e.g. Eccles and Binning).
-Several of the researchers we interviewed talked about identity "work," or how identity is negotiated through social interactions in different contexts (e.g. Tan).
-Across the disciplinary perspectives many of our An Interview Series on STEM Identity, Interest, and Engagement | bit.ly/eval-measure Explore videos, interview Q&A, and resources from our interview series sharing diverse perspectives from scholars whose work focus on different aspects of STEM identity, interest, and engagement. interviewees conceptualized STEM identity as situated and context dependent.
+Identity is studied across the social sciences, and the researchers that we interviewed think and write about it in both similar and different ways.
+Some social psychologists, for instance, might frame identity as an individual attribute, while learning researchers, through a sociocultural lens, describe identity as socially negotiated and constructed through relationships and interactions with others.
+Several of the researchers we interviewed talked about identity "work," or how identity is negotiated through social interactions in different contexts.
+Across the disciplinary perspectives, however, many of our interviewees conceptualized identity as situated and context dependent.

 Some that we interviewed describe the concept of multiple identities (i.e., that individuals can have many different identities and that some are more basic or foundational to their sense of self).
 Related to this idea is the notion of "intersectionality"-that a person's various identities can be reinforcing or in competition with one another.
-For example, some researchers study how, and in what ways, various identities (e.g., gender, ethnic, or racial identity) overlap or intersect to influence an individual's STEM identity (e.g. Dierking, McCreedy and Adams).
-Some researchers we interviewed study identity development within the STEM disciplines e.g. a physics, biology or engineering identity (e.g. Johnson and Hazari).
-We also found that some evaluators and researchers working with indigenous audiences may not find it useful to conceptualize or measure identity as something separate in their holistic view of an individual developing and learning as part of a community (e.g. Valdez).
-Ethnic, gender, class, cultural or political identities have been studied extensively, and some researchers and practitioners have also explored how issues of power influence identity (e.g. Carlone and Ballard).
+For example, some researchers study how, and in what ways, various identities (e.g., gender, ethnic, or racial identity) overlap or intersect to influence an individual's STEM identity.

+Ethnicity, gender, class, or political identities have been studied extensively, and some researchers have also explored how issues of power influence identity.
 The identities that people construct can be marginalized by dominant cultural and structural norms in STEM.
 Researchers who take a critical perspective by problematizing these power structures examine how traditional norms, structures, practices, and expectations in STEM can constrain identities.

 Why is understanding identity important?